 - “Buck” teeth and/or teeth that stick out

 - Crowding or space loss

-Some of these problems can have significant consequences, so if you notice any of the above or suspect a problem, please be diligent and bring your child into our practice early for a consultation with one of our expert specialist orthodontists.
+Some of these problems can have significant consequences, so, if you notice any of the above or suspect a problem, please bring your child into our practice early for a consultation with one of our specialist orthodontists.